-This environmental and social (E&S) Briefing Note is designed to help fund managers quickly familiarise themselves with key issues they may encounter when investing in companies intending to lease or acquire land.
-It includes guidance on land acquisition, involuntary resettlement and economic displacement as well as related issues such a human rights, food security, land tenure, governance and corruption aspects of land acquisition.
+This page is designed to help fund managers quickly familiarise themselves with key issues that they may encounter when investing in companies intending to lease or acquire land.
+It includes guidance on land acquisition, involuntary resettlement and economic displacement, as well as related issues such a human rights, food security, land tenure, governance and corruption associated with land acquisition.
 It is not intended to be a detailed technical guidance document.